Check out the new Chicago Restaurants & Bars tab!

 14 Parish is a BYOB modern chic Caribbean restaurant located in the south loop.
 The restaurant is a very bright open space, with plenty of seating to accommodate large groups.
 The walls are embellished with afrocentric art which actually compliments the lime colored accent walls.
 I had the “14 Parish Platter” that came with jerk wings, beef sliders, Jamaican Beef and Veggie Patty, Cajun island shrimp skewers, and plantains.
 This was hands down the best Jamaican food I’ve ever tasted & I’ve had my fair share.

-Lokal is a hidden gem in Lincoln Park; if you blink too fast you might miss it.
+Lokal is a hidden gem in Lincoln Park.
 The decor has a modern rustic feel to it but the atmosphere can get lit due to the contemporary hip hop music being played.
 There are two seating areas, one with bar seating & the other section offers a casual dining experience in a small cafesque area.
 With that being said, Lokal is compact, but there’s plenty of elbow room.
 Though they are open regular dining hours, I’ve only attended their brunch where they offer your choice of bottomless mimosas, bloody mary’s or champagne.
 In my recent visit, I chose the chorizo skillet but I’m extremely fond of their NY steak and eggs.* Brunch is served Saturdays & Sundays from 10 am to 3pm

 Parlor Pizza in Wicker Park has a very lax atmosphere complimented by their timbered modern charm.
 Their restaurant-bar combo serves up gourmet neapolitan pizza made right in an open kitchen in the back of the restaurant.
 They have different assortments of pizza, creative cocktails and raved-about desserts.
 I had the Sgt.
 Pepper pizza which is made with San Marzano tomato sauce, mozzarella di bufala, Molinari pepperoni, and white truffle oil.
 It was delicious.
 The Prickly Pear Margarita was pleasing too, with the perfect balance of tequila and prickly pear juice.* Disclaimer * If you’re looking for deep dish pizza, you won’t find it here; Neapolitan pizza is extremely thin.